spoonapps/docs/getting_started/spoon_tour/spoon_tour.md

 ## Spoon Tour

-Spoon will completely transform the way you build, test, and deploy your software:
+Spoon containerization dramatically simplifies the way developers and IT managers build, test, and deploy software.
+Here are a few of the amazing things you can do with Spoon:

 ### Always Have a Clean Machine